Asbestos in Army Barracks & Bases

 Fort Hood

-In 2020, families living at Fort Hood filed a lawsuit against a private company that managed its housing after finding asbestos and mold.
+Some Fort Hood buildings still contain asbestos today.
+In 2020, families living at Fort Hood filed a lawsuit against a private company managing its housing after finding asbestos and mold.

-A U.S. veteran who completed his basic training at Fort Hood also filed a lawsuit after being diagnosed with pleural mesothelioma decades later.
+A U.S. veteran who trained at Fort Hood decades ago also filed a lawsuit against manufacturers of asbestos-based products after his pleural mesothelioma diagnosis.

 Fort Benning